Current & Past Fellows

 Maritza’s drive to pursue a career in healthcare stemmed from her personal experience navigating complex health systems in New York City at a young age.
 She recognized that despite living in a rich and vibrant city, social factors and health system inefficiencies perpetuated health disparities.

-Maritza then received her Master of Public Health in Social and Behavioral Sciences at the Yale School of Public health.
-Through this interdisciplinary program, Maritza focused her studies on regulatory affairs and healthcare administration.
+Maritza then received her Master of Public Health in Social and Behavioral Sciences with a concentration in Regulatory Affairs at the Yale School of Public health.
 During her graduate program, Maritza worked at Kaiser Permanente’s Southern California Permanente Medical Group on numerous projects that helped standardize prenatal care delivery, reduce delays in urology services, and address practice support and physician burnout across southern California.
 This experience provided Maritza with insights into the complexities of system standardization and integration.

 Maritza is excited to join Mass General as an Administrative Fellow and to contribute during a transformative time.